Delivery method: On campus (except SRGT 105 online only)

 Program begins: Spring only

 Surgical Technology is a job readiness program for students interested in the exciting environment of the operating room.
-Surgical technologists work alongside some of the most highly trained medical professionals and possess an expertise in the theory and application of sterile technique.
+Surgical technologists work alongside some of the most highly trained medical professionals and possess an expertise in the theory and application of aseptic technique.
 Their combined knowledge of human anatomy, surgical procedures and surgical instrumentation allows them to aid a physician’s performance.

 Students receive both theoretical instruction and a clinical internship.
 Study and degree completion is offered on a two-year or three-year cycle.
 BSC’s Surgical Technology program is accredited by the Commission on the Accreditation of Allied Health Education Programs, 9355 113th St. N Suite 7709, Seminole, FL 33775.
 Phone: 727-210-2350. www.caahep.org